Food in the UK in World War Two: Public Information Leaflet 4

 In July 1939 the British Government was preparing for war.
 War was not to come until September but the Lord Privy Seal's Office distributed leaflets to the public under the banner of Civil Defence.
 Public Information Leaflet no.4 was entitled Your Food in Wartime.
-My thanks to Teresa and Bill Finch for allowing me to photograph their copy for this website.

 The leaflet consisted of a single sheet of paper folded double, with a two-page spread of information on the inside continued on the back.
 It was clearly produced in haste as the distinction between headings and text emboldened for emphasis is not always clear.
 The sexist language of treating everyone as 'he' jars today's ears.
 The spelling of 'war-time' in this leaflet and 'war time' in Leaflet 5 is not uniform, but by the time I was growing up, the usage was so common that it had become the one word 'wartime'.